Milton Rubincam

-Milton Rubincam (26 March 1909 - 9 September 1997) was an American genealogist who served as a member of The American Society of Genealogists, as well as its president from 1961 to 1964.
-He was also a notable member of the National Genealogical Society, serving as president of the organization from 1945 to 1949 as well as 1953 to 1954.
+Milton Rubincam (March 26, 1909 – September 9, 1997) was an American genealogist.
+He served as a member of the American Society of Genealogists, as well as its president from 1961 to 1964.
+He was also a member of the National Genealogical Society, serving as president of the organization from 1945 to 1949 as well as 1953 to 1954.

 Biography

 Early life and education

 Milton Rubincam was born on March 26, 1909, at 5330 Catherine Street in West Philadelphia, Pennsylvania, the only child of Milton and Minnie Rubincam.
 He was educated at the Harrity-Lee School and the Anna Howard Shaw Junior High School, and later going to the Wesley Avenue and Central Avenue Schools in Ocean City, New Jersey, but childhood illnesses hindered his progress.
 He went to high school at the Ocean City High School, graduating in June 1930.
 During his childhood, he would gain an interest in genealogy from his uncle, who told him stories about the Rubincam family.
 In September 1930, he would begin studying journalism at Temple University, but he left the university before graduating.